WTF Is … SQL?

 Don is clearly a gentleman in suggesting that the ISO Standard way is now more authoritative.
 But seeing as he sticks with his own original pronunciation himself, I’m going to go with that too.

-We’ve started off on the right foot now and got the important issue out of the way upfront.
+We’ve started off on the right foot and got the most important issue out of the way early.
 So let’s get into the bones of it.

 If that’s how we say it, what exactly is it?